OrdnanceSurvey/os-data-hub-tutorials/web-development/d3-overlay/README.md

 Now we construct a filter from the Camden borough geometry, and send a request to the OS Features API.
 The request will return a GeoJSON FeatureCollection where each Feature in the features array represents a single geometry (in this case, `Point`) that matches query parameters.

+Note how we call `turf.flip()` on the GeoJSON feature representing the Camden polygon.
+This is because the OGC Web Feature Service requires coordinate pairs to be ordered as [latitude, longitude], while GeoJSON orders coordinates as [longitude, latitude].
+This is a [consistent bugbear](https://macwright.org/lonlat/) of people working with spatial data - so keep your eyes open!

 ```javascript
 // Note: this is still inside the map.on('load') callback function body!